boer-way/essays/flax-trial/README.md

 .ve-map Q93195 right

 In 1731 the British Parliament permitted shipment of flaxseed and other colonial produce to Ireland and stimulated trade with a bounty payment on flaxseed from 1733.
 This trade support bolstered the economy of Ulster a province in Ireland.
-In addition, the Westminister Parliment provide trade bounties and subsidies to support the flax trade.
-Financial Incentives also were also provided by the Dublin Parliment and Linen Board all enabling ships to sail to the port cities and inland towns of the American colonies. [^2]
+The Westminister Parliment provided trade bounties and subsidies to support the flax trade.
+The Dublin Parliment and Linen Board also proviced financial incentives.
+Together these collective efforts  enabled ships to sail to the port cities and inland towns of the American colonies. [^2]

 [^1]: Rustbeltfibershed
 [^2]: Macmaster, Richard.
 (2009).
 Scotch-Irish Mercahants in Colonia America.
 Ulster Historical Foundation.